 Guitarist namesake Ronnie Montrose’s credentials as a sideman were impressive, versatile enough to play tasty acoustic guitar on Van Morrison’s seminal Tupelo Honey and then turn around to power chord Edgar Winter Group’s “Frankenstein” into rock history as the only #1 rock instrumental ever.
 We would later hear echoes of that first 1973 Montrose album in the 1978 Van Halen debut.
 Even though commercial success eluded them, their influence was indelible, and that first RonMon album would be the linchpin for much of the modern hard rock sound that would follow.
-Ronnie Montrose, who passed in 2013, shared with In The Studio host Redbeard Ronnie’s theory on why his early work is still cited over four decades later, while Ricky Phillps details the fifteen year odyssey of this 2017 10×10 project. –Redbeard Photo Credit: DJ Photography
+Ronnie Montrose, who passed in 2013, shared with In The Studio host Redbeard Ronnie’s theory on why his early work is still cited over forty-five years later, while Ricky Phillps details the fifteen year odyssey of this 2017 10×10 project. –Redbeard Photo Credit: DJ Photography